SARSARI13/Generation-of-Artificial-Images/Generation-of-Artificial-Images/README.md

    python Main.py <command> <image_folder

- - <command>: Command" refers to the difference in the angle value (expressed in degrees) between the two branches between the source image and the desired image.
+ - command :  Command" refers to the difference in the angle value (expressed in degrees) between the two branches between the source image and the desired image.
 The angle should be between -10 and 20 degrees.
- - <image_folder>: The path to the folder containing the images to be processed.
+ - image_folder: The path to the folder containing the images to be processed.